arpitjain099/phoenix/python/projects/phoenix_superset/README.md

 This project contains the customization of the Apache Superset for Phoenix.

+## Superset Version

+It is important that the version of the superset is the same in both:
+- Dockerfile
+- requirements.in

 ## Development

 Use the development tools generic python development tools in [/python](../../).